Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the announcement on March 25 by the Israel Antiquities Authority (IAA), the discovery is part of the results of ongoing excavations along the Zohar Stream, in the Judean Desert, near the southern shore of the Dead Sea.

 The pyramid was built from large, hand-hewn blocks of stone, each weighing hundreds of kilograms.
-It is an impressive structure, located next to a stop along an ancient trade route.
+It is an impressive structure, located next to a rest stop along an ancient trade route.

 Archaeologists believe the structure may have served as a watchtower, monitoring important trade routes that transported valuable resources from the Dead Sea such as salt and asphalt to coastal ports.